anjadrayton/fly-flashcards/README.md

 # Fly Flashcards
-##Open on phone for best experience
-Still a work in progress but feel free to visit the site https://flyflashcards.herokuapp.com/
+Still a work in progress but feel free to visit the site https://flyflashcards.herokuapp.com/ (please view on phone)

 Created by @anjadrayton, @aaronwlw and @Chaddy35 as part of @lewagon bootcamp.